Main Page All Journeys Travel Tips

 Books:

-There are unbelievably many books, but if you want to limit itself, the main Lonely Planet.
+There are unbelievably many books, but if you want to limit itself, the main for me is Lonely Planet.
 It gives a quick review of the country's geographical and political history, the mention of most attractions, many maps, accommodation, bus and train schedules, animals, plants, culture and useful tips.
-It should however be noted, some guides are better than others!
+It should however be noted, some of their guides are better than others!